-Only in 1.5F+NoCMT do the U200 (Figs. 3j and 3t) and U850 winds reach the intensity of those in ECMWF analyses.
-Disabling CMT is not necessary to obtain winds that propagate with the convective envelope, but based on the Oct08 and Apr09 cases including CMT weakens the zonal shear with height too strongly.
-In 1.5F+NoCMT the strength and coherence of convection is reduced after the first ten days, particularly for Oct08 (Fig. 3e), relative to 1.5F (Fig. 3d).
+Only in 1.5F+NoCMT do the U200 (Figure 3(j) and (t)) and U850 winds reach the intensity of those in ECMWF analyses.
+Disabling CMT is not necessary to obtain winds that propagate with the convective envelope but, based on the Oct08 and Apr09 cases, including CMT weakens the zonal shear with height too strongly.
+In 1.5F+NoCMT, the strength and coherence of convection is reduced after the first 10 days, particularly for Oct08 (Figure 3(e)), relative to 1.5F (Figure 3(d)).
 From only two case studies, however, it is difficult to discern whether this effect is robust.